abusesa/abusehelper/abusehelper/core/mail/README.md

 There is a notable exception when dealing with mime types containing hyphens such as `application/octet-stream`.
 In such cases replace the hyphen with a double underscore (e.g. `handle_application_octet__stream`).

-So what does our `handle_text_plain` get as parameters?
+So what does our `handle_text_plain` get as arguments?
 The complete method signature would be `handle_text_plain(self, msg)` where `msg` is the currently handled part of the mail, wrapped in a `abusehelper.core.mail.message.Message` object. `msg` can then be examined to parse AbuseHelper events from it:

 ```python
 import idiokit